rasmusMarduk/sidannaverkefniKristo/readmeMANUAL.txt

 		1. Niðurhala zip skrá frá https://github.com/rasmusMarduk/sidannaverkefniKristo
 		2. Draga úr skránni, helst í heima möppuna á tölvunni.
 Niðurstaðan er mappa sem heitir sidannaverkefniKristo

-		-- GNU / Linux:  ////// þurfum að skoða og breyta og laga
-3. Make sure the runLinux.sh is executable (right click or run chmod -x runLinux.sh ).
-4. Run the script by entering ./runLinux.sh in a terminal window from the Mylla directory.
-It will run tests, compile the game and create an executable .jar file.
-It will then ask if you would like to play the game.
-5. The executable jar file containing the game will be located in the hidden folder: ~/.m2/repository/is/marshmallow/Mylla/1.3-SNAPSHOT and can be distributed and executed from anywhere by issuing the command java -jar Mylla-1.3-SNAPSHOT.jar
-Alternative: Run the commands manually as listed below in the Windows section.

 -------- Microsoft Windows:
 	3. Viðskiptavinurinn þarf að keyra eftirfarandi skipanir í skelinni í TicTacToe möppunni:
 			- ant run